istio/istio.io/content/en/docs/concepts/security/index.md

 the following benefits:

 - Workload-to-workload and end-user-to-workload authorization.
-- A Simple API: it includes a single [`AuthorizationPolicy` CRD](/docs/reference/config/security/authorization-policy/), which is easy to use and maintain.
+- A simple API: it includes a single [`AuthorizationPolicy` CRD](/docs/reference/config/security/authorization-policy/), which is easy to use and maintain.
 - Flexible semantics: operators can define custom conditions on Istio attributes, and use CUSTOM, DENY and ALLOW actions.
 - High performance: Istio authorization of DENY and ALLOW action is enforced natively on Envoy.
-- High compatibility: supports gRPC, HTTP, HTTPS and HTTP2 natively, as well as any plain TCP protocols.
+- High compatibility: supports gRPC, HTTP, HTTPS and HTTP/2 natively, as well as any plain TCP protocols.

 ### Authorization architecture